Zhiznevski/nodejs2025Q2-service/README.md

 ## ENV variables

-Create .env file with all necessary env variables (see .env.example).
+Create .env file with all necessary env variables - JWT, LOGS, DB (see .env.example).

 ## Running application with Docker